Erasmus Study Stays

 Details of the amount of the grant and how it will be paid:

-The monthly level of the grants for different countries for the academic year are announced by the National Agency in early June.
+The monthly level of the grants for different countries for the academic year are announced by the National Agency usually in June.

 Health insurance